Sahilj11/Learning-notes/Notes/MCA/2nd sem/CSA.md

 - contains two thing :- opcode(operation code like ADD , SUB) and address(address of operand on which operation will be performed);

 ### Types of Instruction
-- Memory reference instructions
+- Memory reference instructions:- Memory reference instructions are those that involve operations which read from or write to the memory.
+They typically involve specifying a memory address from which data is to be read or to which data is to be written.
-- Register reference instructions
+- Register reference instructions:- Register reference instructions perform operations directly on the processor's registers.
+These operations include data transfer, arithmetic, logical operations, and control instructions that do not involve memory access.
-- Input output Instruction
+- Input output Instruction:- I/O reference instructions enable the CPU to send data to and receive data from I/O devices.
+They are essential for handling external communications and managing device operations

 ![](../../statics/Pasted%20image%2020240413165952.png)
 ![](../../statics/Pasted%20image%2020240413170115.png)